Deputy Clerk – Christine Harrison

 FREEDOM OF INFORMATION REQUESTS/ PUBLIC ACCESS TO RECORDS

 Persons wishing to access government records may request same through the Town Clerk who is the Record Access Officer.
 Requests may be made in person or by mail to the Town Clerk.
+All FOILs relating to the Police Records need to put a FOIL request in with the Police Department.
 All requests will be responded to in the shortest time possible based on the availability of the record requested.
 Any questions relative to accessing public information should be addressed to Town Clerk